 Ramnath Reghunadhan is a PhD Scholar at IIT Madras, working with Dr. Joe Thomas Karackattu.
 He has an M.A in Politics (specialisation in Public Policy and Governance) (2016-2018) from the School of International Relations and Politics, Mahatma Gandhi University, Kerala (India).
-He also holds an Masters in Science (M.Sc.) in Physics (specialisation in Electronics) (2009-2011) from University of Kerala, Kerala (India).
-He has interned on the theme of Organisational Governance of Cyberspace in India at Centre for Air Power Studies (CAPS), New Delhi (India)
+He has a background in physics and cyber security studies

-He is currently working on Science and Technology in China.
+He is currently working on Technology in China.

 Recent Research Highlights: